 It has been suggested that acidification of the urine by vitamin C could increase reabsorption of salicylates by the renal tubules, and increase plasma salicylate levels (3046).
 However, short-term use of up to 6 grams/day vitamin C does not seem to affect urinary pH or salicylate excretion (10588,10589), suggesting this interaction probably is not clinically significant.

 WARFARIN (Coumadin)

-Interaction Rating = Moderate Be cautious with this combination.
 Severity = Moderate • Occurrence = Possible • Level of Evidence = D